 In the end, it didn’t take much of a fight.

-When this website was still called The Gatehouse, we pushed back against the politicization of steampunk — but we were only one publication.
+We pushed back against the politicization of steampunk at The Gatehouse and the Gatehouse Gazette — but we were only one publication.

 Most steampunks were doing their own thing, whether it was seaming costumes or writing stories or visiting conventions, not paying a whole lot of attention to these debates.
 “Fair-weather” steampunks, if you will.

 And the punks?
 I don’t know.
 If they’re still around, they’re keeping quiet these days.